Micropup: Description

 Key to the micropup design is the development of methods to seal glass directly to metal, allowing the construction of mixed-material vacuum chambers.
 Previously, tubes were all-glass and the need to limit heating of the glass led to very large designs known as doorknobs or acorns which spread out the heat.
 In the micropup, glass portions maintained the vacuum in the low-heat sections of the tube, and the active area, in the middle, was made of copper with metal fins that were brazed to the outside of the cylinder to improve heat dissipation, resulting in a design that looks somewhat like the cylinders in an air-cooled aviation engine.
 The much greater heat handling allowed the tubes to operate at much higher power levels.

 The active section of the tube was similar to other designs of the era.
 The grid was a wire mesh cylinder, known alternatively as a "squirrel cage" or "parrot cage", was positioned just inside the anode and supported by a metal rod running out one end of the tube and held in position by one of the two glass tubes.
 The rod ran out through the end of glass enclosure and acted as the grid electrode connection.
 The cathode was supported by a glass disk inside the anode, with wires running the opposite direction and out through the second glass tube.
 A second wire on this end connected to the cathode heater.
 The anode, which was exposed outside of the tube, was connected to directly.

-There is a dependance between the physical size of the tube that puts a limit on the minimum time it takes for the electrons to travel from the cathode to the anode, and this results in a maximum frequency that the tube can operate at.
+There is a dependence between the physical size of the tube that puts a limit on the minimum time it takes for the electrons to travel from the cathode to the anode, and this results in a maximum frequency that the tube can operate at.
 The micropup's large physical dimensions would normally result in a low-frequency tube, but this was overcome by operating at very high voltages to speed up the motion of the electrons.